topkecleon/telegram-bot-bash/examples/webhook/README.md

 High traffic processing writes Telegram updates to the named pipe `data-bot-bash/webhook-fifo` and Bashbot poll them, this is much more efficient than polling Telegram server.

-To switch from `Simple processing` to `High traffic processing` start bashbot as `bashbot.sh start-hook`.
+To switch from `Simple processing` to `High traffic processing` start bashbot as `bashbot.sh start-webhook`.
 Stop bashbot with `bashbot.sh stop` to switch back to `Simple processing`